 What this means for businesses: Rethinking the playbook

-The landscape has changed, and a new strategic playbook is required for multi-location businesses:
+The landscape has changed, and a new strategic playbook is required for multi-location brands:

 1. Prioritize brand authority over traffic volume